nagusubra/AI-customer-counter/README.md

 ```
 2.5.0
 ```
-**Note: The link for downloading the tflite_runtime module is bound to change based on your Python version and platform/architecture.
-With time, newer versions will be also be released.
-I'll try my best to update this guide frequently, but the most recent instructions for the installation are located [here](https://www.tensorflow.org/lite/guide/python)**

 ## Step 4: Running Object Detection on Image, Video, or Pi Camera
 Now we're finally ready to run object detection!
 In this repository, I've included a sample model that I converted as well as 3 object detection scripts utilizing OpenCV.
 If you want to convert a custom model or a pre-trained model, you can look at the [TensorFlow Lite Conversion Guide](https://github.com/armaanpriyadarshan/TensorFlow-2-Lite-Object-Detection-on-the-Raspberry-Pi/blob/main/TFLite-Conversion.md) that I wrote.
 A majority of the code is from [Edje Electronics' tutorial](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi) with a few small adjustments.